th-we/deskflow-wiki/Code-Style.md

 # Exceptions

 1. Do not allow exceptions to propagate to Qt (instead, use `qFatal()`)
-    - Remember: `qFatal` can be ignored on Windows, but not on macOS/Linux
+   - Remember: `qFatal` on Windows for debug builds, will instead report _CRT_ERROR to connect your debugger to the app
 1. Do use exceptions for exceptional situations (things that should not happen)
 1. Do not use exceptions for validation (e.g. if a user input value is unexpected)